Best Football Betting Sites, Betting Offers and Free Bets

 - Betfair started life as a betting exchange but its fixed odds sportsbook is now taking centre stage

-- New customers either get £30 in free bets when betting just £10 or they could choose one of the many enhanced odds offers Betfair present for new customers
+- New customers can claim the £100 in free bets offer (coming as 5x £20 free bets) or they could choose one of the many enhanced odds offers Betfair present for new customers

 - Increasingly able to compete with the other big boys when it comes to the value of their odds, Betfair have a great range of markets